FALCON HEIGHTS, Minn. — “Healthy State Fair fun since 2001!”

 AFAA's booth will have food allergy information, literature, and interactive quiz about food allergies, and on select days Ask-the-Doctor segments featuring leading Minnesota allergists.
 Contact AFAA by email at firstname.lastname@example.org or check out their website.

-On designated days, fair attendees can learn about:
+On designated days, fair attendees can talk with experts on the following topics.:

 Pancreatic Cancer Awareness - PanCAN Minnesota